November 8th, 2018

 Heals Burns Faster

 Treating burns can be complicated.
 The healing process involves controlling bacteria while soothing discomfort and allowing the body to heal itself naturally.
-Aloe is considered to be a superior home remedy for treating mild sun and thermal burns, as it contains active chemicals that have antibacterial and anti-inflammatory properties.
+Aloe is considered to be an excellent home remedy for treating mild sun and thermal burns, as it contains active chemicals that have antibacterial and anti-inflammatory properties.
 Aloe also soaks into skin quickly and provides immediate soothing relief, helping to control bacteria and soothe discomfort while the burn heals.
 Aloe might also improve blood flow to the damaged area, increasing collagen formation and helping the wound to heal quicker.
 In fact, some studies suggest that using aloe vera in the treatment of first- and second-degree burns can reduce healing time by as much as nine days.

 Can Reduce Inflammation

 Many chronic diseases, such as eczema, irritable bowel syndrome (IBS), and arthritis, are caused by inflammation.
 Aloe vera is well known to possess numerous anti-inflammatory properties, from the presence of natural plant steroids such as campesterol and lupeol to the inhibition of inflammation-causing histamines.
-These properties not only help reduce inflammation, they can also help to reduce the pain associated with chronic inflammatory diseases, helping the individual to live a more comfortable life.
+These properties not only help reduce inflammation, but they can also help to reduce the pain associated with chronic inflammatory diseases, helping the individual to live a more comfortable life.

 Reduces Bad Cholesterol Levels